ocaml/ocaml.org/data/tutorials/guides/rs_00_guidelines.md

-capabilities “à la Emacs” (including `ESC-/`!) as well as a history mechanism that lets you retrieve previously-typed commands and even retrieve commands from one session to another. `ledit` is written in OCaml and can be freely downnloaded [here](ftp://ftp.inria.fr/INRIA/Projects/cristal/caml-light/bazar-ocaml/ledit.tar.gz).
+capabilities “à la Emacs” (including `ESC-/`!) as well as a history mechanism that lets you retrieve previously-typed commands and even retrieve commands from one session to another. `ledit` is written in OCaml and can be freely downloaded [here](ftp://ftp.inria.fr/INRIA/Projects/cristal/caml-light/bazar-ocaml/ledit.tar.gz).

 ###  How to Compile